HRAVYGAMER/LocalizationManager/CONTRIBUTING.md

 ### 3. Release Workflow (`.github/workflows/release.yml`)

-**Triggers:** Push of special tags: `release-patch`, `release-minor`, `release-major`
+**Triggers:** Push of version tags (e.g., `v0.6.4`, `v1.0.0`)

 **What it does:**
-- Bumps version in `.csproj` and `README.md`
-- Updates CHANGELOG.md with version and date
-- Commits version changes
-- Creates version tag (e.g., `v0.6.3`)
+- Extracts version from tag
+- Generates changelog from commits since last release
 - Runs all tests
-- Builds all 4 platforms
+- Builds all 4 platforms (Linux/Windows x64/ARM64)
+- Creates archives with static filenames (lrm-linux-x64.tar.gz, etc.)
-- Creates GitHub release with binaries
+- Creates GitHub release with binaries and changelog
-- Cleans up trigger tag

-**Note:** Only maintainers trigger releases.
+**Note:** Version tags are created by the `release.sh` script.
+Only maintainers create releases.

 ## Development Workflow